Given the situation with Covid -19 community activities are currently suspended/being reviewed and further details will be issued in due course.

 |New Centre and Magic Forest Trail, Pomeroy Forest

 A total of £2M has been allocated to the forest scheme to develop a visitor centre and enchanted trail in Pomeroy Forest, while also creating opportunities for shared learning experiences with school, youth and community groups.

 New £1M community facilities will open up shared spaces for local people to enjoy, including a new Church of Ireland Hall, a 3-G multi-use games area at the Presbyterian Church hall and a new gym at the Pomeroy Plunkett’s GAC.

 A Public Realm Scheme to upgrade the village centre, including access works at QEII Primary School, will enhance the look and feel of the village centre.

 And a programme of community engagement and development will run alongside the capital development programme.

 After funding was confirmed at the beginning of 2019, work began to appoint a design team which would lead the development of designs for each element of the Connecting Pomeroy project.

-McAdam Design were appointed during summer 2019 and their team of building architects, landscape architects and trail designers have begun work, consulting first with community partners and the project working group, before moving on to consult with the community as a whole.
+McAdam Design were appointed during summer 2019 and their team of building architects, landscape architects and trail designers have been working closely with Mid Ulster District Council and with community partners in developing scheme designs.

-Early 2020 will then see planning applications being made, and subject to approvals, actual construction work should then begin by early summer, and continue in phases until completion in summer 2022.
+August and September 2020 will see planning applications being made, and subject to approvals, actual construction work should begin by Spring 2021.

 Like to know more?